JulianSprung/ableton-python/README.md

 ## Projects / ToDos
 1. Create Overview Diagram (and components to resources below)
-2. Using Python as Midi Input Device: whistling/humming to live MIDI input
+2. Using Python as MIDI Input Device: whistling/humming to live MIDI input
 3. Using PyLive + Ableton OSC for ???
-4. Using Remote Scripts + my Akai MPK mini mk II to map:
+4. Using Python Remote Scripts for my Akai MPK mini mk II to map MIDI controls to Ableton[example](https://github.com/jorgalad/nano_remote_script):
     * Mode1: Producing
-        - 8 Min/Max Knobs
+        - 8 Min/Max Knobs ->
-        - 8+8 Pads as Notes
+        - 8+8 Pads as Notes ->
-        - 8+8 Pads as CC
+        - 8+8 Pads as CC ->
-        - 8+8 Pads as Prog Change
+        - 8+8 Pads as Prog Change ->
     * Mode2: Playing
-        - 8 Min/Max Knobs
+        - 8 Min/Max Knobs ->
-        - 8+8 Pads as Notes
+        - 8+8 Pads as Notes ->
-        - 8+8 Pads as CC
+        - 8+8 Pads as CC ->
-        - 8+8 Pads as Prog Change
+        - 8+8 Pads as Prog Change ->

-## Mic to MIDI
+## 2. Using Python as MIDI Input: Mic to MIDI
 Install requirements with pip.
 Set `AUDIO_DEVICE_NAME` and `MIDI_PORT_NAME` in the `mic_to_midi.py` script.
 Run it.